sivy/monkinetic.blog/_posts/2016-11-07-feeling-wrath-of-khan.md

 ---
-title: @liz_monster and Wrath of Khan Feels
+title: Wrath of Khan Feels
 ---

 [Elizabeth Bonesteel](https://twitter.com/liz_monster) tweeted about Star Trek: Into Darkness, to which I will not link, nor which will I discuss right now: